Hunterzhaoliu/infinity2o_web/README.md

 ## Development workflow checklists

-1. what do u want to add?
+what do u want to add?

-2. create `actions/types`
+1. create `actions/types`
-3. create `actions/actionCreator.js`
+2. create `actions/actionCreator.js`
-4. deal with action type in `reducers/actionReducer.js`
+3. deal with action type in `reducers/actionReducer.js`
-5. add `reducers/actionReducer.js` to `reducers/index.js`
+4. add `reducers/actionReducer.js` to `reducers/index.js`
-6. if state changes add `mapStateToProps` in `components/Component.js`
+5. if state changes add `mapStateToProps` in `components/Component.js`
-7. if added functions to change state add `mapDispatchToProps` in `components/Component.js`
+6. if added functions to change state add `mapDispatchToProps` in `components/Component.js`

-1) What do u want to remove?
+what do u want to remove?

-1) What do u want to change?
+what do u want to change?

 ## Deployment checklist